jamesfalkner/brms-coolstore-demo/README.md

 	- login for the cool store is (u:`jfalkner` / p:`keycloak1!`)

-Note that if you are using Docker through VM (e.g. when using Docker on Mac OS X), you will need [forward your localhost ports to the Docker VM](https://github.com/boot2docker/boot2docker/blob/master/doc/WORKAROUNDS.md#port-forwarding).
+Note that if you are using Docker through a VM (e.g. when using Docker on Mac OS X), you will need [forward your localhost ports to the Docker VM](https://github.com/boot2docker/boot2docker/blob/master/doc/WORKAROUNDS.md#port-forwarding) or change `localhost` to your Docker VM's IP address in [keycloak.json](src/main/webapp/keycloak.json).

 Additional information can be found in the jbossdemocentral container [developer repository](https://github.com/jbossdemocentral/docker-developer)